🧘 Curs nou de Abheda Yoga

 “Those are called “sugata-s” or symbols of the body of The Dharmakaya’s universal order.”
 “The meaning of these names is explained by themselves,” King replied.
 “There is no representation of the Divine and Universal Sipritual Body of Buddha, but because of the manifested form of the hive, this illustrative edifice is the reception of the offerings of all beings, it is also called “place of worship” or “reception of offerings”.
 From the components of its upper structure, the thirteen discs indicating the thirteen wheels of the propagation of learning are embellished by the vaults and symbolic ornaments of the coronation of the eight distinct and ideal signs of Buddha.
 The dome (or vault) indicates the four boundless qualities of the accomplished being – loving kindness, understanding joy, compassion and calmness (serenity or inner balance).
 And the base, decorated with lions, which are at the same time a vehicle and a throne, represents a treasury of wealth and fulfillment of desires.”

 “This monument, built with so much toil, is totally useless,” Bon followers said.
-“He is as useless as a baricardfor brave fighters, and he is as useless as a hideout for the cowards.
+“It is as useless as a barricade for brave fighters, and it is as useless as a hiding place for cowards.
 It’s very strange.
-Perhaps some evil Indian spirit has enchanted the King.”
+Probably some Indian evil spirit bewitched the King.”

-At this, the hearts of the King and his ministers have gathered.
+At this, the hearts of the King and his ministers were gathered.

 Then Bon followers gathered in the three Temples of Women (Jowo Ling) to perform a ritual of worship of the King.
 The Bon Priests remained in the eight small temples, and the scholars in the Tamdin Temple (Tamdin Ling).
 “Because this ritual is for a great King,” the Bon priests told the King, “we need a deer with beautiful horns, a deer with a turquoise cap, a thousand males and females of yak, sheep and goats, and a complete equipment of royal robes.”
 The king quickly fulfilled their request.
 “We need specimens of all the things that exist in the world,” they then asked, and the King quickly fulfilled them and this request.
 “We need eight kinds of wine and nine kinds of cereal,” they said afterwards, and they were brought to them.